miyachiamericaeurope/overlayfs/README.md

+# notes
+protect the SD card from corruption by mounting the rootfs as RO with an overlayfs.
+partition the sd card to create a scratch pad writable area to persist pickled data + node configuration files.
+create a modest 64M tmpfs mount point that we target by default for pickles with a monitor services that keeps an eye on the disk utiliazation of said tmpfs and chunks it out to non-volitle disk (pikcle partition) as it fills.  we need to modify the amya-node daemons to target the tmpfs and /pickle partion for writing/draining.

 # OverlayFS based reliable filesystem

 This script is used to convert a Raspberry Pi Raspbian based filesystem to use overlayFS based on the work from: